waku-org/pm/draft-roadmap/streamline_dev_ex_local_dev_rust.md

 **Estimated date of completion**: 30 Nov

 **Resources Required for 2025H2**:
-- nwaku 1 eng during 1 month 70% until 30 Sep - start 1st Sep
+- nwaku 3 eng during 6 weeks
-- js-waku 1 eng 70% 1-19th Sep
+- js-waku 2 eng 6 Week Sep
-- {external services consumed (Vac/IFT)}
-- {infrastructure}

 Complete the Waku API implementation in nwaku by implementing edge node mode (Status' Light Mode).

 Streamline the Developer Experience by delivering a Rust SDK that implements the full Waku API and is available on crates.io.
-As well as building an easy-to-use local dev environment from the browser, enabling developers to build web apps without relying on external connectivity; as well as opting in and out of RLN, and include a local RLN dev environment.
+As well as building an easy-to-use local dev environment from the browser, enabling developers to build web apps without relying on external connectivity.
+Provide a similar harness to deploy a local RLN dev environment.

 Finalize the integration of nwaku in Status application by setting up nwaku-based build for Mobile platforms.

+Lastly, develop a PoC protocol to demonstrate the usage of Waku as a Signal network, using WebRTC as example.
+This was identified as a demanded demonstration of Waku's capabilities as part of the [Waku MVP analysis](https://www.notion.so/Waku-MVP-1838f96fb65c8039acabf8a6a1e689e7).

 ## Strategic Objective